why this study

 #2 In the mock test immediately after the revision session, block learning was better than interleaving.
 However, in the final test one week later, students who interleaved the type of questions they answered got on average of 63% whilst those that had answered the same sort of problem (i.e. blocking) got on average 20%.

-There is a wealth of research that highlights the benefit of spacing over massed cramming.
+There is a wealth of research that highlights the benefits of spacing over massed cramming.
 Essentially, doing one hour a day for seven days is better than doing seven hours in one day.
 Other studies have found that using spacing instead of cramming resulted in 10-30% difference in final test results.

 The benefit of spacing has been attributed to the advantage that it allows time to forget and re-learn.
 This process cements that knowledge and helps transfer it into your long-term memory.
 Research is unclear on what is the exact ideal amount of time, with one study finding that the longer you want to retain information for, the longer the gap between study sessions should be.